CHAPTER 924: AGRICULTURAL COMMODITY MARKETING PROGRAMS

 (B) The director shall not make public, or available to anyone for private use, the information contained in the individual reports of producers, handlers, or processors which are filed with him pursuant to this section.

-(D) In any referendum held pursuant to this section, each eligible producer of the Ohio agricultural commodity which would be affected by the proposed marketing program, or amendment to a program, is entitled to one vote.
+(C) In any referendum held pursuant to this section, each eligible producer of the agricultural commodity that would be affected by the proposed marketing program, or amendment to a program, is entitled to one vote.

 (A) When the producers of an agricultural commodity who vote in a referendum favor a proposed marketing program, the director of agriculture shall order the program established and, if the marketing program does not provide for the election of an operating committee, appoint an operating committee consisting of producers of the commodity to administer the program.
 Each operating committee shall consist of not less than three nor more than fifteen producers.